Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Listen, Chat, and Remix

-Between the encoder and the decoder, a mask network denoted as $\mathcal{M}$ estimates a single editing mask $h_m \in \mathbb{R}^{C \times L}$ that selectively extracts, removes, amplifies, or reduces samples in $h_x$ according to $z$ through element-wise multiplication on $h_x$:
+$\mathcal{E}$ and $\mathcal{D}$ are implemented by one-dimensional convolution and transpose convolution, respectively, both with a kernel size of 16 samples (1 millisecond) and a stride $\floor{T / L}$ of 8.
+In between, a mask network denoted as $\mathcal{M}$ estimates a single remixing mask $h_m \in \mathbb{R}^{C \times L}$ that selectively extracts, removes, amplifies, or reduces samples in $h_x$ according to $z$ through element-wise multiplication on $h_x$:

+$\mathcal{M}$ consists of $R$ remix blocks with the same structure.
+We have experimented with three different blocks: temporal convolutional network (TCN) \cite{TCN}, dual-path (dp) transformer \cite{transformer}, and bidirectional Mamba \cite{bimamba}, inspired by Conv-TasNet \cite{convtasnet}, Sepformer \cite{sepformer}, and Mamba-TasNet \cite{mambatasnet}, respectively.
+We call LCRs implemented by convolutional, transformer, or Mamba blocks \textbf{LCR-C}, \textbf{LCR-T}, and \textbf{LCR-M}.
+The dimensions of the encoder, $C$, the same as the dimensions that remix blocks operate on, are 512 for LCR-C and 256 for LCR-T and LCR-M, following \cite{convtasnet, sepformer, mambatasnet}.

+Figure \ref{fig:blocks} provides a detailed breakdown of each type of remix block.
+The remix block in LCR-C is a TCN of eight depthwise convolution layers \cite{depthwise_conv}, where the dilation factor increases exponentially from $2^0$ to $2^7$.
+LCR-C incorporates three such TCNs in total.
+Next, LCR-T adopts a dual-path architecture to divide the sound sequence into smaller chunks to prevent the quadratic complexity of self-attention.
+We use a chunk size $K$ of 250 samples with an overlap of 125 samples, resulting in $M$ chunks.
+Each remix block contains an \textit{IntraTransformer} module to process the $K$ samples within each chunk and an \textit{InterTransformer} module to handle all $M$ chunks together, with both modules containing eight transformer layers.
+Lastly, LCR-M simply stacks 32 bidirectional Mamba layers \cite{bimamba} (i.e., single-path, with the same number of layers as LCR-T) thanks to the linear complexity of Mamba.

-$\mathcal{M}$ consists of $R$ editing blocks with the same structure: temporal convolutional network for Conv-TasNet or dual-path transformer for SepFormer.
-We guide the behavior of every editing block by the semantic filter $z$ using Feature-wise Linear Modulation (FiLM) \cite{film}.
+For all kinds of the remix blocks, we guide them by the semantic filter $z$ using Feature-wise Linear Modulation (FiLM) \cite{film}.
 Before the $i$th block, the text-guided feature $\tilde{h}_i$ is computed by: